ProShares, the largest provider of leveraged and inverse

 in turn lowers the cost of trading for institutional and retail

-investors," Ratterman said in a press release issued today.
+investors," Ratterman said in a press release.

 "We look forward to implementing this program for the ProShares